davidhenty/PythonHPCprep/README.md

 Note for users who already have MPI installed (e.g., for C/Fortran): to prevent name clashes in your PATH it can be useful to use a conda environment to do the installation - see [http://conda.pydata.org/docs/using/envs.html](http://conda.pydata.org/docs/using/envs.html).
-You can switch to a different environment within a Jupyter notebook. using "Kernel -> Change kernel".
+You can switch to a different environment within a Jupyter notebook using "Kernel -> Change kernel".

-<h4> Mac
+<h4>Mac</h4>

 You first need to install MPI at a system level.
 From a local terminal
 type: